-We create, implement, and maintain information technology and engineering systems and also use vendors to provide services that are often critical to our clients' operations, some of which involve sensitive information and may be conducted in war zones or other hazardous environments, or include information whose confidentiality is protected by law.
-As a result, we are subject to systems or service failures, not only resulting from our own failures or the failures of third-party service providers, natural disasters, power shortages, or terrorist attacks, but also from continuous exposure to constantly evolving cyber and other security threats, including computer viruses and malware, attacks by computer hackers, or physical break-ins.
+We create, implement, and maintain information technology and engineering systems and also use vendors to provide services that are often critical to our clients' operations, some of which involve sensitive information and may be conducted in war zones or other hazardous environments, or include information whose confidentiality is protected by law or contract.
+As a result, we are subject to systems or service failures, not only resulting from our own failures or the failures of third-party service providers, natural disasters, power shortages, insider threats (including improper access, employee error, or malfeasance), or terrorist attacks, but also from continuous exposure to constantly evolving cyber and other security threats, including computer viruses and malware, attacks by computer hackers, or physical break-ins.
 There has been an increase in the frequency and sophistication of the cyber and security threats we face, with attacks ranging from those common to businesses generally to those that are more advanced and persistent, which may target us because, as a cybersecurity services contractor, we hold classified, controlled unclassified, and other sensitive information.
-As a result, we and our vendors face a heightened risk of a security breach or disruption resulting from an attack by computer hackers, foreign governments, and cyber terrorists.
-While we put in place policies, controls, and technologies to help detect and protect against such attacks in the past and future attacks are likely to occur.
-The 2022 geopolitical conflict between Russia and Ukraine is an example of the increased potential threat of cybersecurity attacks.
-If successful, these types of attacks on our network or other systems or service failures could have a material adverse effect on our business and results of operations, due to, among other things, the loss of client or proprietary data, interruptions or delays in our clients' businesses, and damage to our reputation.
-In addition, the failure or disruption of our systems, communications, vendors, or utilities could cause us to interrupt or suspend our operations,
+As a result, we and our vendors face a heightened risk of a security breach or disruption resulting from an attack by computer hackers, persons with access to systems inside our organization, foreign governments, and cyber terrorists.

+While we put in place policies, controls, and technologies to help detect and protect against such attacks, we cannot guarantee that future incidents will not occur.
+If an incident occurs, we may not be able to successfully mitigate the impact.
+We have been the target of these types of attacks in the past, and future attacks are likely to continue.
+The ongoing geopolitical conflict between Russia and Ukraine, and increased tensions in Asia, increase the potential threat of cybersecurity attacks.
+If successful, these types of attacks on our network or other systems or service failures could have a material adverse effect on our business and results of operations, due to, among other things, the loss of client or proprietary data, interruptions or delays in our clients' businesses, or damage to our reputation.
+In addition, the failure or disruption of our systems, communications, vendors, or utilities could cause us to interrupt or suspend our operations, which could have a material adverse effect on our clients' sensitive information is released and/or compromised, thereby causing significant negative impacts to our reputation and expose us or our clients to liability.
+We are not immune from the possibility of a malicious insider compromising our information systems and infrastructure, including but not limited to insider sexfiltrating the personal data of clients, stealing corporate trade secrets and key financial metrics, and illegally diverting funds.
+No series of measures can fully safeguard against every insider threat.

-If our or our vendors' systems, services, or other applications have significant defects or errors, are successfully attacked by cyber and other security threats, suffer delivery delays, or otherwise fail to meet our clients' expectations, we may:
+If our or our vendors' systems, services, or other applications have significant defects, errors, or vulnerabilities, are successfully attacked by cyber and other security threats, suffer delivery delays, or otherwise fail to meet our clients' expectations, we may: